 Contribute real value to your community

-Help people, families, whānau struggling with debt to reduce stress and become independent
+Help people, families, and whānau struggling with debt to reduce stress and become independent

-Support people, families, whānau develop action plans to achieve their goals and aspirations
+Support people, families, and whānau to develop action plans to achieve their goals and aspirations